mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 As explained in the [detailed documentation about the graph model here](./NEO4J_DATABASE.md), Sherpas are given an extra `Sherpa` label, Tibetans an extra `Tibetan` label, and others a `NonSherpaNonTibetan` label.

+Also, many of the columns in the `member` table in the Himalayan Database represent properties specific to the member in a specific expedition.
+These properties are thus represented as properties of the relationship between the `Member` and `Expedition` nodes.
 ## Relationships
 Are listed below only relationships that have properties or are not self-explanatory.
 ### CLIMBED and ATTEMPTED